vss2sn/path_planning/README.md

 ##### Notes: #####
 1. utils.cpp built as library and used in every separate file.
 2. Setting the CMake option BUILD_INDIVIDUAL allows building of each .cpp separately (except main.cpp), allowing easy testing.
 Setting it to OFF allows use of all base classes and algorithms in main.cpp.
+3. D* Lite can be run live with random obstacle creation using the RunDStarLite function.

 ##### Notes on test: #####
 1. Unit test framework set up to set algorithms under different grids.
 This section uses Google Test.